Dizozavr/SilkGate-Frontend/README.md

-# SilkGate
+# SilkGate Frontend

-SilkGate is a private startup and investor platform focused on secure, confidential connections between high-potential startups and verified investors.
-The platform features robust authentication, admin approval, and a clean, modern interface.

-## Tech Stack
-- Frontend: React, TailwindCSS, React Router
-- Backend: Node.js, Express
-- Database: MongoDB Atlas
-- Auth: JWT
-- Email: Nodemailer

-## Main Features
+This folder contains the React + TailwindCSS frontend for SilkGate.
+It provides registration forms, dashboards, and the admin panel with a clean, modern UI.

-- Startup and investor registration with email verification
+- Registration and login pages
-- Admin panel for approvals
-- Secure dashboards for investors and startups
+- Investor and admin dashboards

-## Getting Started
-See the `backend/` and `frontend/` folders for setup instructions.
+- Protected routes
+- Responsive design